-Positron emission tomography–computed tomography (PET-CT) is a visualization technique that combines anatomic localization (x-ray) and functional imaging (nuclear medicine).
-In hospitals PET-CT is already widely used during the diagnosis and treatment of cancer.
-But quite recently PET-CT also found its way to biomedical research with animals.
+Positron emission tomography–computed tomography (PET-CT) is a visualization technique that combines anatomic localization (X-ray) and functional imaging (nuclear medicine).
+In hospitals, PET-CT is already widely used during the diagnosis and treatment of cancer.
+Over the last years, PET-CT also proved its additional value to biomedical research with animals.

 PET-CT offers many advantages over traditional techniques.
-First, PET-CT is non-invasive.
-Results from blood tests, biopsies/swabs or cells washed out of the organ of interest can be indicative for infection, they are often poor indicators for actual disease manifestations.
-Biopsies only provide information of the tissue in the biopsy but often not of the entire organ.
-The combination of x-ray and specific radioactive probes allows screening of the entire body.
+First, PET-CT is minimal-invasive.
+Second, as results from blood tests, biopsies/swabs or cells washed out of the organ of interest can be indicative for infection, they are often poor indicators for actual disease manifestations.
+Besides biopsies only provide information of the tissue in the biopsy but often not of the entire organ.
+The combination of X-ray and specific radioactive probes allows screening of the entire body in both an anatomical and functional way.
 This minimizes the discomfort of the animals and provides you a much broader view.

-In addition PET-CT offers the opportunity to visualize disease progression or therapeutic response over time (longitudinal).
+In addition, PET-CT offers the opportunity to visualize disease progression or therapeutic response over time (longitudinal).
 This is particularly relevant when critical organs need to be studied, like lungs or brains.
-PET-CT in combination with 18F-Fluorodeoxyglucose (FDG) as imaging agent is well-established and commonly used in both animals and humans.
-FDG visualizes the glucose metabolism in the body and shows increased signal in areas with inflammatory activity.
-This makes FDG PET-CT highly sensitive for detecting for instance tuberculosis and influenza lesions in the lungs.
+PET-CT in combination with 18F-Fluorodeoxyglucose (FDG) as imaging agent is well-established used for about 90% of the PET-CTs obtained in human.
+FDG visualizes the glucose metabolism in the body and shows increased signal in areas with an increased metabolic activity.
+Increased metabolic activity can be due to cancer, infection/inflammation though also after a surgery in the area where a scar is healing.
+This makes FDG PET-CT highly sensitive for detecting for instance tuberculosis and influenza in the lungs.

 BPRC already started to use PET-CT in 2017.
-Initially only in our tuberculosis research but currently we are investigating the options to apply this state of the art technique also for other research programs.
-In the near future PET-CT will not only lead to new scientific insights but also increase the translational value of our animal models as PET-CT can also be applied to patients.
+Initially only in our tuberculosis research but currently we are applying this state-of-the-art technique also in other research programs like influenza.
+With this, PET-CT is not only leading to new and more extensive scientific insights though also increasing the translational value of our animal models as PET-CT is a well-accepted imaging method in humans.

 3Rs Alternatives Unit BPRC